propavingk/DescriptorPin/README.md

 The pin is a plain JSON document.
 Commit it, review it in pull requests, and treat a change to it as a change to what the client trusts.

+## Canonicalisation

+Two servers can serialise the same descriptor with different key order or insignificant whitespace. `canon.py` folds those differences before hashing, so the pin does not churn on formatting and a real value change cannot hide behind reordering.
+The fold is deterministic: identical input produces byte-identical output, and the reports that follow sort deterministically too.